 A useful rule of thumb: once profits are comfortably and reliably above the higher-rate threshold of £50,271 (gov.uk), and the non-tax reasons stack up too, incorporation is usually worth a proper look.
 Below that, the admin often cancels out the saving.

 The honest answer is that it's a judgement call about your specific numbers and plans, not a formula.
 That's exactly the kind of thing we model with sellers before they commit.
+The same sole trader versus limited company question plays out differently by trade, so it's worth reading how it lands in other sectors, such as our guides for a dentist deciding between limited company and sole trader or a jewellery business weighing the same choice.

 Not sure which side of the line you're on?
 Book a free 20-minute call with a Zmartly accountant.
 We'll run your real ecommerce numbers both ways and tell you straight whether incorporating is worth it.
 Talk to a Zmartly accountant.